 Is there evidence of moisture getting in around the windows or doors?

 Is there evidence of moisture coming in through below-ground areas?

 Is there evidence of leaking plumbing or wastes?

-Does the water damage indicates an external or plumbing related source; or how the home is lived in?
+Does the water damage indicate an external or plumbing related source; or how the home is lived in?

 including cladding condition, detailing, joinery, flashings, downpipes and workmanship

 There are many cladding options on the market and each one has specific issues your Surveyor will look for.